 This one is especially helpful for mosquito bites.
 I don’t suppose I need to say this, but I will, peel the banana first.

 - Rub the inside of the peel on the bite or sting.
 It gives instant relief.

 The only issue I have with this remedy is I don’t always have a ripe banana around.
 We like our bananas just where they’ve turned yellow which means I don’t usually have a ripe banana lying around.
 This means it’s not one I can always run to.

 This is one of my personal favorites.
-Remember to put essential oils in a carrier oil like almond or grapeseed oil.
-I use almond oil as my carrier oil.
+Remember to put essential oils in a carrier oil like almond oil or grapeseed oil.
+You can use your favorite oil.
 Dark amber bottles work best to store essential oils.